Abelian group: Examples

 In general, matrices, even invertible matrices, do not form an abelian group under multiplication because matrix multiplication is generally not commutative.
 However, some groups of matrices are abelian groups under matrix multiplication – one example is the group of $2 \times 2$ rotation matrices.

 Historical remarks

-Camille Jordan named abelian groups after Norwegian mathematician Niels Henrik Abel, because Abel found that the commutativity of the group of a polynomial implies that the roots of the polynomial can be calculated by using radicals.
+Camille Jordan named abelian groups after the Norwegian mathematician Niels Henrik Abel, who had found that the commutativity of the group of a polynomial implies that the roots of the polynomial can be calculated by using radicals.